-Curious how to make caramelized onions?
+Curious how to caramelize onions?
 It's not hard!
-Three ingredients are all you need to make this simple condiment that takes any meal up a notch.
-Caramelized onions make a great addition to sandwiches (especially grilled cheeses), salads, omelettes or frittatas, and more.
+A few kitchen staples are all you need to make this simple condiment that takes any meal up a notch.
+Caramelized onions make a great addition to sandwiches (especially grilled cheeses), omelettes, frittatas, and more.

-The first step is slice each onion in half from top to bottom (through the ends), trim off the top end, and then make two small notches around the bottom stem piece to remove it.
+Slice each onion in half from top to bottom (vertically through the ends).
+Trim off the very top of the stem side and discard, then make a small v-shaped notch around the bottom root piece to remove it fully.
+Discard that, too.

-Then, with the notched-out section at the bottom (so, facing you), slice the onion very thinly.
+With the onion on the cutting board with the notched-out section at the bottom (facing you), slice the onion into thin vertical strips.
 The picture below shows what just one onion produced, though you'll be doing this for both.
-Once the onions are sliced, you may wish to go through the pieces and separate out any slices that have stuck together.

 Give everything a nice seasoning of salt, and then lower the heat.
-You don't need to measure.
+You don't need to measure the salt.
 I usually add a several hefty turns of my salt mill.

 As the caramelized onions cook, they'll slowly become softer and more pliable, but won't begin to turn golden right away.
 That's okay!
 Low and slow is what we want.